michaelcolletti/AutoSetGen/README.md

 git clone https://github.com/michaelcolletti/AutoSetGen
 cd AutoSetGen
 ```

-- Edit the file to change the values or leave my defaults of jazz bebop jazz fusiona and  philly soul.
-3 Songes will be selected
+- Edit the file to change the values or leave my defaults of: jazz, bebop, jazz fusion, and  philly soul.
+3 Songs will be selected.
 - Be sure to add your OpenAI API Key by either a env variable `export OPENAI_API_KEY=XXXXXXXXXXXXX` or set in your .env file.
-- Same applies to the Census Key easily obtained [here](https://api.census.gov/data/key_signup.html).
+- The same applies to the Census Key easily obtained [here](https://api.census.gov/data/key_signup.html).
 - **Be sure to not commit any keys in your repo.
-A great way to handle this is to use Github or a vault for secrets.**
+A great way to handle this is to use Github secrets or a vault for secrets.**